-During the period ended January 31, 2024 the Company's President and CEO agreed to a modification of her employment contract which resulted in the forgiveness of the amounts owing under the promissory note as at October 31, 2023 in exchange for an arrangement that includes certain amounts that would become owing to the President and CEO upon the occurrence of certain events.
+During the quarter ended January 31, 2024 the Company's President and CEO agreed to a modification of her employment contract which resulted in the forgiveness of the amounts owing under the promissory note as at October 31, 2023 in exchange for an arrangement that includes certain amounts that would become owing to the President and CEO upon the occurrence of certain events.
 Under this new arrangement, the President and CEO will receive up to approximately \$2,700,000 upon the occurrence of certain triggering events.
-As a triggering event has not taken place, these contingent payments have not been reflected in the unaudited condensed interim financial statements.
+As a triggering event has not taken place, these contingent payments have not been reflected in the unaudited condensed interim financial statements for the quarter ended April 30, 2025.